Domesticated plants and animals of Austronesia: Piper betle (betel)

 The betel (Piper betle) is one of the two plants that comprise the main ingredients of betel chewing, the other being the areca nut (Areca catechu).
 It is one of the most ubiquitous practices of the Austronesians.
 It is consumed by taking a leaf of betel, wrapping it around an areca nut and some lime (obtained from grinding seashells), and then chewing it for some time.
-It is a stimulant, inducing slight dizzines followed by euphoria and alertness.
+It is a stimulant, inducing slight dizziness followed by euphoria and alertness.
 It is also highly addictive, damages the teeth and gums, and stains the teeth red.

 Based on archaeological, linguistic, and botanical evidence, betel chewing is most strongly associated with Austronesian cultures, despite its widespread adoption by neighboring cultures in prehistoric and historic times.
 The original range of betel is unknown, but Areca catechu is known to be originally native to the Philippines, where it has the greatest morphological diversity as well as the most number of closely related endemic species.
 It is unknown when the two were combined, as areca nut alone can be chewed for its narcotic properties.
 In eastern Indonesia, however, leaves from the wild Piper caducibracteum (known as sirih hutan) are also harvested and used in place of betel leaves.